My Big Chop Natural Hair Journey: One Year of Growth & Healing

 Emotional Healing After the Big Chop

 My hair took a backseat this year, and that’s okay.
 What grew instead was a deeper connection to myself, my son, and the woman I’m becoming.
+Letting go taught me that stress and self-criticism can impact your hair as much as your health, and sometimes, rest is the most powerful treatment of all.

 Post-Big Chop Hair Care Routine: What Worked for Me